-Patients with stage 1 twin-twin transfusion syndrome (TTTS) may now enroll in an international research study comparing conservative management and selective laser photocoagulation (SLPC) surgery in stage 1 TTTS.
+Results are being analyzed for an international research study comparing conservative management and selective laser photocoagulation (SLPC) surgery in stage 1 twin-twin transfusion syndrome (TTTS).
 SLPC is performed before birth to stop the uneven blood flow between the two fetuses.

 TTTS affects 10 percent to 15 percent of monochorionic twin pregnancies (shared placenta).
 This condition results from an imbalance in the direction of blood flow within the shared placenta, resulting in one twin receiving too much blood volume and the other twin not receiving enough.
 Without intervention, TTTS results in the death of one or both fetuses in 80 percent to 100 percent of cases.